V-Paranoiaque/Ellas-War/README.md

 # Ellas War

 Ellas War is an online Video Game started in 2007.
-The action takes place approximately to -500 during the Golden Age of ancient Greece.
+The action takes place approximately around -500 during the Golden Age of ancient Greece.
 When we have migrated the frontend from AngularJS to Angular, we have decided to release it under a free license.
 Officially supported languages are English and French, but we are open to contributions.

 ## Dependencies
 You will need to install